docknetwork/api-docs/source/index.html.md

 The holder while creating the presentation signs it with his private key.
 For the verifier to verify the presentation, in addition to verifying the issuer's signature, he/she needs to verify this signature as well, and for that he must know the holder's public key.

-This is an operation to create and signs a verifiable presentation out of one or more Verifiable Credentials.
+This is an operation to create and sign a verifiable presentation out of one or more Verifiable Credentials.
 Remember, signing counts as a paid transaction.

 > Body parameter